Yiling-Huo/eye-tracking-workshop-slides/_handout/week2.md

 The woman took the warm cake out of the oven and frosted it. \\
 \ex
 \label{oven2}
-The woman walked over to the over and opened it. \\
+The woman walked over to the oven and opened it. \\
 \end{xlist}
 \end{exe}
 ```